×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "My family and I chose a HUGE house in the La Virginia neighborhood.
-The rent is expensive, but we spent nearly three months living in a hotel before finding anything we liked," commented one expat who made the move to Maracaibo.
+The rent is expensive, but we spent nearly three months living in a hotel before finding anything we liked," remarked one expat who made the move to Maracaibo.

 View More Answers